Free school meals

 If you're not sure which local authority you fall into, type your postcode into the government's free local authority finder

-In Scotland, there are two ways you can get help towards food costs over the holidays.
-Both apply to infants in state schools, as well as older children claiming free school meals:
+In Scotland, you can get help towards food costs over the holidays.
+The Holiday meals scheme applies to infants in state schools, as well as older children claiming free school meals.

 Northern Ireland: school holiday food grant